Currently There Are No Tropiocal Storms

-The above storm tracking map is from the National Hurricane Center
+The above satellite image is from the National Hurricane Center

 The official hurricane season runs from June 1 to November 30; but storms can appear before or after these official dates.
 During the hurricane season we will highlight those storms that could potentially impact Puerto Rico; either directly or as a storm passes the island.
 Below you will see a tropical storm tracking map that will focus on storms that are close to Puerto Rico.
 If no storm is close, then the map will highlight the most current storm that has formed in the tropics.